kxuff/Starving-Fish/README.md

 # Control

-Up, down, left, right arrow keys to move your fish.
+- Up, down, left, right arrow keys or W, S, A, D to move your fish.
+- press the button on the bottom-right corner to turn on/off sound.
 # Score

 You will receive different points when you eat different fishes: